navenduraisamy/navenduraisamy/README.md

 - 👋 Hello!
 Guess you are here for **Navenkumar**
-- 👀 Intrested in problem solving and Web development
+- 👀 Intrested in Kubernetes and Cloud technologies
-- 🌏 Living in the world of `Angular` `Flask`
+- 🌏 Living in the world of YAML
+- 👨‍💻 Scripts with Go / Python
 - 📫 Reachout to me through email naven.duraisamy5859@gmail.com

 <!---